top of page

 But I've bent too far to break

-What perfectly connects this song to me is the first two lines of the chorus: "I keep telling myself, I'm short selling myself, and I just might make it."
-I've been willingly walking through whichever doors have opened themselves for me, and I just need to give myself the grace and comfort to know that I'm there.
-Or, as they conclude in the chorus, "So I'll break down these walls I've built so tall, To hide myself from everyone else but, I've found out despite all doubt that I was born for this."
+What connects this song to me the most are the first two lines of the chorus: "I keep telling myself, I'm short selling myself, and I just might make it."
+I have walked through every door that has opened for me, and I need to give myself the grace to recognize that I belong.
+As the chorus concludes, "So I'll break down these walls I've built so tall, To hide myself from everyone else but, I've found out despite all doubt that I was born for this."

-Listening to "Zero Hour" reminds me to stand strong in the face of adversity.
-The lyrics resonate with my experiences, highlighting that setbacks can serve as stepping stones.
-For instance, after a difficult semester where I struggled to engage students, I learned to view those challenges as opportunities to refine my teaching methods.
-Rather than feeling defeated, I started imagining ways to reclaim my voice in my teaching practices.
+Listening to "Zero Hour" reminds me to stand firm amid adversity.
+The lyrics resonate with my life experiences, illustrating that setbacks can serve as stepping stones.
+For instance, after a difficult semester where I struggled to engage students, I learned to view those challenges as opportunities for growth.
+Instead of feeling defeated, I began to envision ways to reclaim my teaching voice.

-Educators often underestimate the impact of their voices.
-We hold the power to inspire our students, yet the noise of societal pressures can silence us.
-Reports show that about 60% of teachers experience feelings of inadequacy due to workplace challenges, making it harder for us to advocate for change in education.
-Recognizing this can empower us to push back against those feelings and assert our influence.
+Many educators underestimate the power of their voices.
+We can inspire our students, yet the noise of societal pressures often tries to silence us.
+Reports indicate that approximately 60% of teachers grapple with feelings of inadequacy due to workplace challenges.
+Recognizing this truth empowers us to combat those feelings and assert our influence.

 "This Movie Sucks" by Durry, 2025